wonjongin/FBmessenger-2020/README.md

 # FBmessenger
-💬J ust unofficial Facebook Messenger client
+💬 Just unofficial Facebook Messenger client
 ## 🎁 Features
 This app has features which facebook messenger has.
 It is just unofficial Facebook Messenger client.